-If you suffer total and permanent disability while this cover is in place, and you meet the conditions of the TPD definition which applies (as stated on your plan schedule), we'll pay your TPD Cover sum insured.

-Specific Loss Benefit

-If you suffer:

-- loss of use of a single limb (total and irrecoverable); or - · loss of sight in one eye (total and irrecoverable), as defined in the 'Critical illness definitions' section on page 72 of this PDS, we'll pay 25% of your TPD Cover sum insured, up to a maximum of \$500,000.

-Once paid, we'll reduce your TPD Cover sum insured, and the sum insured for any attached or linked Life Cover or Critical Ilness Cover, by the amount paid under this benefit.
+SUPER NON SUPER If you suffer total and permanent disability while this cover is in place, and you meet the conditions of the TPD definition which applies (as stated on your plan schedule), we'll pay your TPD Cover sum insured.
+Specific Loss Benefit NON SUPER If you suffer: • loss of use of a single limb (total and irrecoverable); or • loss of sight in one eye (total and irrecoverable), as defined in the 'Critical illness definitions' section on page 72 of this PDS, we'll pay 25% of your TPD Cover s um insured, up to a maximum of \$500,000.
+Once paid, we'll reduce your TPD Cover sum insured , and the sum insured for any attached or linked Life Cover or Critical Illness Cover, by the amount paid under this benefit.
+Death Benefit SUPER NON SUPER This benefit only applies if you have stand-alone TPD Cover, as stated on your plan schedule.